stuartherbert/php-xxhash/README.md

    make
    sudo make install
 ```

-## How To Use

-This extension adds one new PHP function:
+Don't forget to load the extension in via php.ini or the like.

+## Usage Instructions

+Upon installation and enabling the extension within php.ini the following two new functions will be available to you:

 ```
 int xxhash32(string $data);
+int xxhash64(string $data);
 ```

-It will checksum the string, and return the checksum.
+In both cases an integer will be returned, representing the hash of the $data input.

+## Credits
+* Original implementation of [php-xxhash](https://github.com/stuartherbert/php-xxhash) by Stuart Herbert.

-## License
+## Licence

 BSD 2-clause license.